alabeduarte/alabeduarte.github.io/blog/content/blog/3-approaches-conditional-rendering-react/index.md

 considered as over-engineering.
 All depends on the problem at hand.

-Considering our use case, if the requirement is to just display a new badge when the user's account is premium, breaking the component into a separate component might be too much.
+Considering our use case, if the requirement is to just display a new badge when the user's account is _premium_, breaking the component into a separate component might be too much.
 However, this approach can be really powerful because the original component doesn't need to be changed necessarily, therefore, the codebase won't be affected as we evolve our software.

 #### Cons